 Every History Day project should start with two basic questions: "What history interests me?" and "What type of project would I like to do?"

-Remember that you will have to relate your topic to the 2012 theme Revolution, Reaction, Reform in History.
+Remember that you will have to relate your topic to the 2015 theme of Legacy and Leadership in History.
 In competition, relation to the theme will count for 20 percent of your score.
 Winning projects often excel in this category.

 History Day topics may relate to any time or place in history whether that is local, state, national or world history.
 (Just remember it has to be approved by your teacher, too.)
 Is there a certain period or place in history you have always been interested in but never learned about in class?
 Ancient history?
 American Indian history?
 European?
 African?
 Women's history?
 Sports history?
 Indiana history?
 Think about topics or people in history you would like to learn more about when considering your History Day project.